 Buying online is quick and simple with our "quote and buy" engine that offer cover ONLY from A rated insurers.
 Some surveyors will be able to obtain very competitive quotes using our online system.
 This typically works well for surveyors operating in low risk areas and with no previous claims.

-We have a wealth of experience arranging PI insurance for Chartered Surveyors and the level of understanding necessary to represent firms confidently in any discussions with insurance companies.
+We have a wealth of experience arranging professional indemnity insurance for Chartered Surveyors and we have the level of understanding necessary to represent firms confidently in any discussions with insurance companies.
 Firms rely on us to arrange robust PI insurance to protect their business and their hard earned reputations and we deliver long term insurance stability and reliability, as well as value.